September 12, 2019

 It was beautiful.
 And then the trail, oh, the joy of joys!

-As we started descending back to the seashore later in the afternoon, the mountains got immersed with storm clouds.
+As we started descending back to the seashore later in the afternoon, the mountains got immersed in storm clouds.
 Ending the day on a beach, this time on the east coast, swimming, and watching distant boats on one side, and the storms smashing the mountains on the other.
 Top.

 The next day, on the way to return the car, we stopped by the Lucciana Cathedral, a catholic structure dedicated in 1119...